 Where to watch Reality Z:

-Kingdom is a South Korean series (and a personal favorite, too!) that combines the historical and political drama genres with typical elements of the zombie, horror genre.
+Kingdom is a Korean zombie series (and a personal favorite, too!) that combines the historical and political drama genres with typical elements of the zombie, horror genre.

 Prince Lee Chang leaves to investigate his suspicions surrounding his father’s illness and instead, stumbles upon an epidemic in the outer provinces that is turning people into vicious zombies at night.